oubino/locpix/README.rst

 Usage configuration
 -------------------

-Each script can be run with a GUI, but can also be run in headless mode.

-In headless mode each script needs a configuration file (.yaml file), which should be specified using the -c flag.
+Each script needs a configuration file (.yaml file), which should be specified using the -c flag.

-Each configuration used, whether run in GUI or headless mode will be saved in the project directory.
+Each configuration used will be saved in the project directory.

 The templates for the configuration files can be found in the `templates folder <https://github.com/oubino/locpix/tree/master/src/locpix/templates>`_.